AbimbolaE/Cirrus/README.md

-# Rebound
+# Cirrus

-A scala http client for the android applications
+A scala http client for the consuming REST APIs